digitalinteraction/ttrpg-2023/copy/intro.md

-**Northern Health Futures EPSRC Digital Health Hub**
+**EPSRC Northern Health Futures Digital Health Hub**

-NortHFutures Digital Health Hub is envisioned as a world-leading innovation ecosystem that will facilitate the research, development, and acceleration of responsibly designed, human-centred, and data-rich health-tech to cultivate an entrepreneurial and vibrant community that promotes research leadership in Digital Health.
+The **NortHFutures** Hub is envisioned as a world-leading innovation ecosystem that will facilitate the research, development, and acceleration of responsibly designed, human-centred, and data-rich health-tech to cultivate an entrepreneurial and vibrant community that addresses regional healthcare needs and promotes leadership in Digital Health.